 2. Auto-run Amphetamine and start a session at startup

 Creating triggers gives you more control over how and when you want the app to start a session.
 However, in case you use your MacBook in the clamshell mode most of the time, you can have the app run at startup, and subsequently, have it trigger a new session.

 3. Change specific settings for session type

 Amphetamine has different sets of functionalities that apply to either Non-Trigger Sessions or All Sessions.
 So, based on your preference, you can enable/disable these functions for the two types of sessions.
 Some of the functionalities you get allow you to change the behavior for the screen saver, display sleep, battery, lock screen, mouse, etc. [You can access these by clicking on the app icon and selecting Preferences.]
 One of the useful functionalities of the lot is related to the battery, and it gives you an option to end a session when the battery level on your MacBook reaches below 10%.

 If you prefer doing everything with your keyboard, hotkeys make it possible for you to control various functionalities on the Amphetamine app using your keyboard.
 For this, all you need to do is record (create) hotkeys (kind of like shortcuts) for these actions.
 Once done, you can then hit these hotkeys to perform actions quickly.

 After having struggled for a long time, tried a bunch of different keep-awake utilities, I personally find Amphetamine to be a better option of the lot.
-And a big reason for that has to do with the ease-of-use and the plethora of options that the app offers.
-Needless to say, it works reliably all the time.
-So, if you use your MacBook with an external monitor, in clamshell or closed-display mode, and are looking for utilities to prevent your machine from going into sleep mode, you must definitely check out Amphetamine.
+And a big reason for that has to do with the ease of use and the plethora of options that the app offers.
+Needless to say, it works all the time reliably.
+So, if you use your MacBook with an external monitor in clamshell or closed-display mode and are looking for utilities to prevent your machine from going into sleep mode, you must definitely check out Amphetamine.